Visiting PhD Students

 At the end of the visiting term, scholars are asked to submit a brief written report summarising their contribution to the school research committee.
 This report may be excerpted and published by the school.

-Applications are reviewed by the school research committee and are considered for approval five times a year, usually in October, December, January, April and May.
+Applications are reviewed by the school Research and Impact Committee and are considered for approval five times a year, usually in November, December, February and May.

 You will be advised, in writing, of the outcome of your application within four weeks of the deadline for each round.